Climate Change Glossary

 Climate Justice

-A term used by the United Nations and other organizations that frames climate change as a social and political issue rather than solely an environmental one.
-According to the UN, climate change disproportionately affects those nations where the average income is much lower than in industrial nations and would have a much greater impact on populations in countries in Africa and Asia.
+A conceptual term that climate change disproportionately affects those nations and communities where the average income is much lower than in industrial nations and communities and would have a much greater impact on populations in countries in Africa and Asia as well as lower income neighborhoods in industrial nations.

 Reference: United Nations Environment Programme